kay-ci/fandomproject/README.md

 - SortMessages()

 Search:
-FindUser() will take as parameter 'country', 'city', 'category', 'fandom' and an optional secondary parameter: 'keyword' FindEvent() will take as parameter 'country', 'city', 'category', 'fandom' and an optional secondary parameter: 'keyword'
+- FindUser(): takes as parameter (country, city, category, fandom) and optional secondary parameter: 'keyword'
+- FindEvent(): takes as parameter (country, city, category, fandom) and optional secondary parameter: 'keyword'
 //The way the optional parameter will work is that it will either be filled out or an empty string.
 If it is an
 //empty string, the method will act as if there is no keyword